Wayne and Shuster: Television

-In 1964, Wayne & Shuster created a series of six short documentaries for CBC Television (later presented on CBS during the 1966 summer season) about comedians such as W. C. Fields and the Marx Brothers, with music scored by John Williams, titled Wayne & Shuster Take an Affectionate Look at....
+In 1964, Wayne and Shuster created a series of six short documentaries for CBC Television, later presented on CBS during the 1966 summer season, about comedians such as W. C. Fields and the Marx Brothers.
+With music scored by John Williams, the series was titled Wayne & Shuster Take an Affectionate Look at....
 They made another six episodes the following year.
-In 1965 The Wayne & Shuster Hour won the Silver Rose at the Rose d'Or Television Festival.
+In 1965, The Wayne & Shuster Hour won the Silver Rose at the Rose d'Or Television Festival.

-In 1962 and again in 1965, the pair went to Britain and produced Wayne & Shuster specials for the BBC.
+In 1962 and again in 1965, the pair went to Britain and produced Wayne and Shuster specials for the BBC.

 In the 1960s, they moved from a weekly television show to monthly Wayne & Shuster comedy specials on CBC Television.
 By the 1970s, they were producing three to four comedy specials per year, which often drew Canadian television ratings of more than two million viewers.

-Wayne and Shuster's skits often employed large casts of characters, and supporting players included Canadian actors Don Cullen, Jack Duffy, Tom Harvey, Bill Kemp, Paul Kligman, Ben Lennick, Sylvia Lennick, Pegi Loder, Les Rubie, Eric Christmas, Joe Austin, Larry Mann, Paul Soles, Marilyn Stuart, Roy Wordsworth, John Davies, Carol Robinson, Lou Pitoscia, Peggy Mahon, Don Ewer, Howard Swinson and Keith Hampshire.
+Wayne and Shuster's skits often employed large casts of characters.
+Supporting players included Canadian actors Don Cullen, Jack Duffy, Tom Harvey, Bill Kemp, Paul Kligman, Ben Lennick, Sylvia Lennick, Pegi Loder, Les Rubie, Eric Christmas, Joe Austin, Larry Mann, Paul Soles, Marilyn Stuart, Roy Wordsworth, John Davies, Carol Robinson, Lou Pitoscia, Peggy Mahon, Don Ewer, Howard Swinson and Keith Hampshire.
 For many years, their music director was Canadian jazz artist Norman Amadio.

 Wayne and Shuster were infamous for their vociferous arguments during scriptwriting sessions, television production and editing sessions.
-Wayne especially was particularly exacting during production and often took the studio crew to task for perceived faults.
-The technicians often responded by refusing to work overtime at the end of the day.
-During one sketch, some crew members were instructed to throw fruit and vegetables at both of the comedians from off-camera.
+Wayne in particular was exacting during production and often took the studio crew to task for perceived faults.
+Technicians sometimes responded by refusing to work overtime at the end of the day.
+During one sketch, crew members were instructed to throw fruit and vegetables at both comedians from off-camera.
 Instead, the crew only hurled fruit at Wayne.
 One floor director remembered Wayne as "two people.
 On the [studio] floor he was a son of a bitch, but outside he was one of the nicest guys you could meet."
-Despite their temperamental reputation in the studio, both were friendly, thoughtful and welcoming outside of work.
+Despite their temperamental reputation in the studio, both were described as friendly, thoughtful and welcoming outside of work.

-Because of their combative natures in the studio, the two agreed early on to not mix socially.
-Shortly after their CBC radio show became popular, Wayne told Shuster that he was organizing a party, but that he wasn't going to invite his partner "because we're always together and we'll start in about the business.
+Because of their combative working relationship in the studio, the two agreed early on not to mix socially.
+Shortly after their CBC radio show became popular, Wayne told Shuster that he was organizing a party but was not going to invite his partner "because we're always together and we'll start in about the business.
 So, to hell with that."
-Shuster agreed, and from that point on, they led completely separate lives away from work, with different interests and hobbies.
+Shuster agreed, and from that point on they led separate lives away from work, with different interests and hobbies.